 The more reliant we become on digital data, the more we are at risk when the said digital data becomes compromised.
 And this is the exact reason why the concept of data security exists.
 But what is data security?

 In simple terms, data security or data protection is the process of ensuring that your data doesn't get breached or abused.
 As you may have guessed, "personal data security" is not exclusive to digital data.
 However, since most personal data are stored in digital media in this era, we usually relate this term to digital data.

 It includes identifying the data risks, securing the existing data, and implementing preventive measures.

 What is the primary purpose of Data security?

-As we mentioned, the primary purpose of data security is to protect the data.
+As we mentioned, the primary purpose of data protection is to protect data.
 It can be of any said individual or an organization.
 For this, there is a wide range of organizations dedicated to preventing the abuse and leakage of your personal or organization data.
 This is done regardless of the digital medium used to store data.

 What are the risks in Data Security?

 The first thing that comes to our mind when we think about risks in personal data security is "Hacking".
 Hacking is simply using dubious methods to gain unauthorized access to sensitive data for those new to the world of cyber security.